omega8cc/boa/docs/INSTGRP.md

   name has different GIDs on two boxes. rsync maps ids by name, and the source account's group has no name on a destination whose account is not converted, so a moved tree lands there in an unassigned numeric gid.
-  `xoct transfer`, `xcopy transfer` and a hand-run `xmass sync --live` therefore run a group pass on the destination after every copy (`instgrp reclaim` where the tool is installed: paths in no group, in `users` or in another named group take the destination account's group, `users` while unconverted; passed `--force`, because the destination's own `log/proxied.pid`, if any, is its demotion artefact from an earlier cutover, not an account served from elsewhere), the xmass legs map the source account's group onto the destination account's group as they copy (so the 15-minute standby autosync never lands a foreign gid), and none of them carry the conversion marker -- it recorded the source box's
+  `xoct transfer`, `xcopy transfer`, a hand-run `xmass sync --live` and `aegir2boa-stage2 transfer` therefore run a group pass on the destination after every copy (`instgrp reclaim` where the tool is installed: paths in no group, in `users` or in another named group take the destination account's group, `users` while unconverted; passed `--force`, because the destination's own `log/proxied.pid`, if any, is its demotion artefact from an earlier cutover — or, for stage2, a freeze left by a killed import — not an account served from elsewhere; when the tool keeps deferring behind a live BOA run, the same inline pass runs instead), the xmass legs map the source account's group onto the destination account's group as they copy (so the 15-minute standby autosync never lands a foreign gid), and none of them carry the conversion marker -- it recorded the source box's